HubSpot Integrations MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Retrieve'), resource ('a specific integration by its ID from the HubSpot Integrations Center'), and distinguishes from the sibling tool 'search_integration' by focusing on single-item retrieval rather than searching.
-It provides concrete details about what is returned.
+The description clearly states the verb ('Retrieve') and resource ('a specific integration by its ID from the HubSpot Integrations Center'), distinguishing it from the sibling tool 'search_integration' by emphasizing retrieval by ID rather than searching.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.